Healthcare Guide 1177

 How healthcare works

-This will give you an overview of some of the different sections of healthcare.
+This will give you an overview of some of the different parts of healthcare.
 At 1177.se/Blekinge you can read more about how to seek medical care at the right clinic.

 You should almost always seek help at the healthcare centre first when you are sick or are experiencing a problem.
 At the healthcare centre you will receive help when you have sustained an injury or are not feeling well.
-You can get also get help to prevent illness here.
-For example, you can get help with vaccinations, dietary advice and help to stop smoking or drinking.
+You can also get help to prevent illness here.
+For example, you can get help with vaccinations, dietary advice and help quitting smoking or drinking alcohol.

 When the healthcare centre is closed you can seek medical care at the on-call centre by dialing 1177.
 There are two on-call centres in Blekinge; one in Karlshamn and one in Karlskrona.
 You can seek medical care at the on-call centre if you are experiencing problems that cannot wait.
 If the situation is life-threatening you should instead go to the emergency room in Karlskrona or dial 112.

 At the emergency room you can get help if you are urgently ill or have been seriously injured in an accident.
 The emergency room is located at Blekinge Hospital in Karlskrona and is open twenty four hours a day.

 Do not visit the emergency room if you are experiencing a minor problem.
 They need to prioritize serious medical conditions and accidents.
 If you are experiencing minor problems you will most likely need to wait for a long time.
 You may also be referred to an on-call centre or healthcare centre.
 If you are not sure of how serious your medical condition is you can phone 1177 in order to consult with a nurse.
 Call the emergency number 112 if you or someone nearby is in need of immediate emergency care.